stormqloud/kazoo-tgbbok/README.md

 The VOIP landscape has changed since Asterisk was the only open source project.

 Asterisk strong point has become an embedded software suite that can be burned into disposable appliances.
 It's your $99 onsite PBX box.
 Asterisk is a revolutionary product for onsite.

+Everybody runs Asterisk already in some form, for some purpose.

+When you embrace Kazoo you will not be giving up Asterisk anytime soon, if ever.
+Everything has it's place!

 ## Kazoo Again